Magnus Bradbury: Professional career

 Magnus made his professional début for Edinburgh in their Guinness PRO12 clash away to Leinster on Hallowe'en 2014.

 On Monday 28 August 2017 Bradbury was announced as Edinburgh Rugby captain for the 2017/18 Pro14 season.

 In March 2022 Bradbury announced he would leave Edinburgh Rugby and join Bristol Bears at the start of the 2022/23 Premiership Rugby season.

+Following an impressive first season in England, Bradbury was named Bristol's Player's Player of the Year.

+At the end of the 2023–24 season it was announced that Bradbury would return to Edinburgh, with the player stating that he wished to build on his strong Bristol form and force his way back into the Scotland squad.

 International career

 Bradbury has represented Scotland U17 and Scotland U18.
 He made his U18 international debut, coming off the bench, against England in March 2013 - and he then made the starting XV in the U18 victories over Ireland and Wales.

 His Scotland U20 debut came against the Irish in Athlone, in January 2014 and he scored his first try against Argentina in the final play-off game in the 2014 IRB JWC in Auckland.

 He made his 7s début in 2015 at the Dubai 7s reaching the Plate final.

 On Saturday 19 November 2016 Bradbury earned his first cap at full Scotland international level.
 Starting at 6 in an Autumn Test against Argentina he played a part in Scotland's remarkable 19-16 winning performance at Murrayfield Stadium.

 He was called up to the 2019 Rugby World Cup squad on 8 September 2019 as injury cover as Jamie Ritchie fractured his cheekbone.